 The answer to this question is pretty straight-forward.
-As of 2020, TikTok does not show you who viewed your videos.
-Nor does it allow you to see which users looked at your TikTok profile.
+As of 2022, TikTok does not show you who viewed your videos.

 If you have recently viewed someone’s video and are now worrying that they will find out, then relax.
 Take a chill pill.
 Firstly, there is no tool or feature that allows them to see this information.
 Secondly, any person or third-party app that tells you otherwise is lying.

 Can you see who looked at your TikTok videos?

 No. You cannot see who has viewed your TikTok videos.

 TikTok will only show you who has commented on your video or liked it.
 Video views are only shown as an aggregated number.
 For example, “1139” or “12.3K”.
 Individual views are not accessible.